 - Automatic self-winding movement calibre J800.1

 What’s so unique about Junghans is that a majority of their timepieces are created by Max Bill, who’s known to be one of Bauhaus’s protégés.
-Not only that, but he has also founded Ulm’s School of Design as Bauhaus’s successor.
+Not only that, but he also founded Ulm’s School of Design as Bauhaus’s successor.

 One of the best collections that gained wide popularity for Max Bill – Junghans is their latest Max Bill collection.
-It is raved by the watch enthusiasts for being a proper continuation of their signature robin’s egg blue, teardrop-shaped kitchen wall clock that was designed in the 1950s.
+It is raved about by the watch enthusiasts for being a proper continuation of their signature robin’s egg blue, a teardrop-shaped kitchen wall clock that was designed in the 1950s.

-The collection is characterized by a dome-shaped dial, a thin bezel and a crystal that you might have noticed in Max Bill’s previous designs.
+The collection is characterized by a dome-shaped dial, a thin bezel, and a crystal that you might have noticed in Max Bill’s previous designs.
 But he sure did take some liberty with making some improvements like adding a lume to the dial.
 The watch comes with two dial options – black and white.
 It comes in a stainless steel case and has a water resistance of 5 ATM.
-But other than that, there’s not a lot of new things to look out for.
+But other than that, there are not a lot of new things to look out for.

 The brand is now revived and is back to manufacturing watches again.
-Their 91234M is an excellent choice if you want to go for a Bauhaus inspired watch that doesn’t quite burn a hole in your pocket.
+Their 91234M is an excellent choice if you want to go for a Bauhaus-inspired watch that doesn’t quite burn a hole in your pocket.
 The timepiece also comes with an additional sub-second hand which is quite a surprise.

 91234M has a diameter of 42mm and comes in a case that’s made of stainless steel.
 The watch has 5ATM resistance and is powered by a Swiss technology quartz movement.
 Not to forget the domed crystal and a couple of choices for the dial, which makes it an interesting design to consider.

-The Swiss watchmakers have also followed the Germans and created Bauhaus inspired timepieces.
+The Swiss watchmakers have also followed the Germans and created Bauhaus-inspired timepieces.
 It was only a matter of time before Zeno, a 19th-century watch manufacturer got back to the market after a much-needed refurbishing.

-Zeno 3767Q is quite an affordable option, given its robust features, which include a stainless steel case, Swiss quartz movement, a 40mm dial and can resist water up to 3ATM.
+Zeno 3767Q is quite an affordable option, given its robust features, which include a stainless steel case, Swiss quartz movement, a 40mm dial, and can resist water up to 3ATM.
 Sure it is a little large, but it perfectly suits the preferences of contemporary watch enthusiasts.

 - 50 meters water resistant